IBM/nz-lab/docs/nz-06-BNR.md

 will use Cross-Database-Access from our QA database to the LABDB production database.

-Next we will use the schema-only function of [nzbackup]{.mark} to create a test database that contains the same tables and data objects as the QA database, but no data.
+Next we will use the schema-only function of nzbackup to create a test database that contains the same tables and data objects as the QA database, but no data.
 Test data will later be added specifically for testing needs.
 After that we will do a multistep backup of our QA